dtrizna/quo.vadis/README.md

 ## Future work

-- experiments with **retrained** MalConv / Ember weights on your dataset - it makes sense to evaluate them on the same distribution
+- Experiments with **retrained** MalConv / Ember weights -- it makes sense to evaluate them on the same distribution
-  - NOTE: this, however, does not matter since our goal is **not** to compare our modules with MalConv / Ember directly but to improve them.
+  - *Note*: this, however, does not matter since our goal is **not** to compare our modules with MalConv / Ember directly but to improve them.
 For this reason, it is even better to have original parameters.
-The main takeaway - adding multiple modules together allows boosting results drastically.
-At the same time, each of them is noticeably weaker (even the API call module, which is trained on the same distribution).
+The main takeaway -- adding multiple modules together allows boosting results drastically.
+At the same time, each is noticeably weaker (even the API call module, which is trained on the same distribution).
-- try to run GAMMA against composite solution (not just ember/malconv modules) - it looks like attacks are highly targeted.
+- Run GAMMA against composite solution (not just ember/malconv modules) - it looks like attacks are highly targeted.
 Interesting if it will be able to generate evasive samples against a complete pipeline .. (however, defining that in `secml_malware` might be painful ...)
-- work on `CompositeClassifier()` API interface:
+- Work on `CompositeClassifier()` API interface:
   - make it easy to take a PE sample(s) & additional document options (providing PE directory, predefined emulation report directory, etc.)
   - `.update()` to overtrain network with own examples that were previously flagged incorrectly
   - work without submitted `filepath` (only PE mode) - provide paths as separate argument to `.fit()`?